johnazariah/trieste/README.md

 1. `python trieste.py --help` should print out the usage instructions and quit.

 #### For the Electron Shell
 1. Install [Node](https://nodejs.org/en/).
-Code is tested at v7.0.0
+Recommending v7.0.0; v7.1.0 appears to have some issues and is not recommended.
 1. `cd shell`
 1. `npm install`
 1. `npm install -g typescript` (not tsc)